Technolawhere/technolawhere.github.io/_posts/2024-5-11-Property-Law.md

 | 3. | Purpose of annexation is to <br />confer permanent benefit to land | Purpose of annexation is for <br />enjoyment of chattel alone |
 | 4. | Registration is req. if <br />value of property is above <br />Rs.99 (S.54) | No registration is required |

+## Attestation

+* S.3 of TPA, 1882 defines attestation as:

+> “attested”, in relation to an instrument, means and shall be deemed always to have meant attested by two or more witnesses each of whom has seen the executant sign or affix his mark to the instrument, or has seen some other person sign the instrument in the presence and by the direction of the executant, or has received from the executant a personal acknowledgement of his signature or mark, or of the signature of such other person, and each of whom has signed the instrument in the presence of the executant; but it shall not be necessary that more than one of such witnesses shall have been present at the same time, and no particular form of attestation shall be necessary

+* Components of Valid Attestation:

+   1. Two or more attesting witnesses

+   2. Ordinarily necessary that each witness must see:

+      3. **Executant sign** or put his mark

+      5. Or **some other person sign** the instrument **in presence and by direction** of executant

+      6. or should have **received from executant personal acknowledgement** of either of the above-mentioned acts

+         Thus, witnessing actual execution of the deed is not necessary

+   3. Each witness must attest in the presence of the executant

+   4. Attestation must be done only after execution is complete, otherwise not valid.
+(Sant Lal v.
+Kamla Prasad 1952 SC)

+   5. All witnesses need not attest at the same time

+   6. No particular form of attestation need be adhered to

+   7. Attestation does not estop the attestant.
+Her signing is no proof that she is aware of the contents of the document.

+   8. Mere presence of the signature of the attestant is insufficient.
+There should be *Animo Attestandi* (i.e. intention to attest) as well.

+   9. A person who is a party to transfer cannot be an attesting witness but party interested in transaction can be a witness.

+### Cases related to Attestation

+* Kumar Harish Chandra Singh Deo v.
+Bansidhar Mohanty, AIR 1965 SC 1738 : (1966) 1 SCR 153

+* M.L .Abdul Jabbar Sahib v.
+H. Venkata Sastri, AIR 1969 SC 1147 : (1969) 1 SCC 573

+* Padarath Halwai v.
+Ram Narain, AIR 1915 PC 21